ezsystems/commerce-documentation/docs/guide/econtent/econtent_features/econtent_database_model.md

 ## Metadata for products and product groups

 The table `sve_object` contains one entry for each product group, product, etc.
-It is possible to arrange data in a tree structure using the field `parent_id`, which is the Location ID of the parent.
+You can arrange data in a tree structure by using the field `parent_id`, which is the Location ID of the parent.
 Location IDs begin from a value of 2 due to compatibility with the eZ Platform data structure.

 This table contains several other pieces of information in addition to Content Type ID and Location ID, for example:

 - time of last change
 - Location ID of the parent
-- flag indicating whether the item is blocked
+- flag that indicates whether the item is blocked
 - priority
 - URL alias - readable URL of this document (for example `/shop/toys/kids/wooden_toy`)
 - depth
-- main Location ID - if the item is has multiple Locations, this defines the first appearance in this tree, where all data referenced to this object is stored
+- main Location ID - if the item has multiple Locations, this parameter defines the first appearance in this tree, where all data referenced to this object is stored

 !!! note